libreswitch/ops/tests/utilities/dhcp_relay_ft_test.md

 ### Verify that set gateway is the interface that gets DHCP addresses
 This test will verify that the set gateway IP address on a multinetted interface will be used for the relay gateway.
 ### Description
-1. Create a multinetted interface and make sure the set gateway IP subnet is used for DHCP addresses.
+1. Create a multinetted interface (Ex: interface 3) and make sure the set gateway IP subnet is used for DHCP addresses.
-2. Set the gateway for the multinetted interface using `interface 3 ip bootp-gateway <IPaddress>` command.
+2. Set the gateway for the multinetted interface 3 using `ip bootp-gateway <IPaddress>` command.
 Choose an address from the ones configured on interface 3 that is not the lowest.
 3. Request DHCP address on client.
 4. Use "Wireshark" to capture packets and make sure set gateway address is the relay gateway.